barumel/docker-astroneer-server/README.md

 ASTRO_SERVER_OWNER_NAME="Your_Steam_Username"
 ```

-If you want to import an existing save game, do it like described above.
+If you want to import an existing save game, do it like described below.

 Then run: